episerver/EPiServer.Telemetry.UI/README.md

 > **Note: This is in untested preview mode and is not published to npm yet.
 Use at your on discretion.**

+When using Episerver telemetry as a non add-on project you only need a dependency on [the EPiServer.Telemetry.UI.Core nuget package](https://nuget.episerver.com/package/?id=EPiServer.Telemetry.UI.Core).

 When dojo initialization module is not available, then the node module has to be used.

 Before starting to track events the TrackerFactory has to be initialized with the proper configuration: